-Unlike other garden vegetables, you won't eat a gourd.
-If you are going to
+Unlike other garden vegetables, you won't eat a gourd (Yet, they are edible).

 Many gourds are dried and later used in a variety of projects, especially